ibexa/documentation-developer/docs/guide/http_cache.md

     #### Configuration on Platform.sh

-    If you use Platform.sh, it's best to configure the Fastly credentials through the [Platform.sh variables](https://docs.platform.sh/frameworks/ez/fastly.html).
+    If using Platform.sh, it's best to configure the Fastly credentials via [Platform.sh variables] (https://docs.platform.sh/frameworks/ez/fastly.html).
-    You must also [disable Varnish](https://docs.platform.sh/frameworks/ez/fastly.html#remove-varnish-configuration) that is enabled by default in the provided configuration for Platform.sh.
+    You'll also need to [disable Varnish](https://docs.platform.sh/frameworks/ez/fastly.html#remove-varnish-configuration) which is enabled by default in the provided configuration for Platform.sh.
     See the [Platform.sh Professional documentation](https://docs.platform.sh/frameworks/ez.html)
-    for more information about running the eZ Platform Enterprise on Platform.sh.
-If you use Platform.sh Enterprise, see the [Platform.sh Enterprise Documentation](https://ent.docs.platform.sh/frameworks/ez.html).
+    for running eZ Platform Enterprise on Platform.sh.
+If using Platform.sh Enterprise see the [Platform.sh Enterprise Documentation](https://ent.docs.platform.sh/frameworks/ez.html).

 !!! enterprise

-    #### Setting Time-To-Live value for Page blocks
+    ### Setting Time-To-Live value for Page blocks

     Block cache by default respects `$content.ttl_cache$` and `$content.default_ttl$` settings.
     However, if the given block value has a since / till date, this will be taken into account for the TTL calculation for the block and also for the whole page.

-    To overload this behavior, listen to [BlockResponseEvents::BLOCK_RESPONSE](../extending/extending_page.md#block-render-response), and set priority to for instance `-200` to adapt what Page Field type does by default.
+    To overload this behavior, listen to [BlockResponseEvents::BLOCK_RESPONSE](../extending/extending_page/#block-render-response), and set prioroty to for instance `-200` to adapt what Page Field type does by default.
 E.g. in order to disable cache for the block use `$event->getResponse()->setPrivate()`.

+!!! note "Invalidating Varnish cache using tokens"

+    In setups where the Varnish server IP can change (for example on platform.sh/eZ Platform Cloud), you can use token-based cache invalidation via [ez_purge_acl](https://github.com/ezsystems/ezplatform-http-cache/blob/2.0/docs/varnish/vcl/varnish5.vcl#L174).

+    In such a case use a strong, secure hash and make sure to keep the token secret.

 ## Context-aware HTTP cache